-Despite the powerful language, European nations generally disregarded the message.
-The United States was too weak at the time and lacked sufficient naval and military power to enforce the lofty declaration.
+Though John Quincy Adams wrote the Monroe Doctrine with powerful language, European nations generally disregarded the message.
+The United States was too weak and lacked sufficient naval and military power to enforce the lofty declaration.

 The Significance of the Monroe Doctrine

-The Monroe Doctrine would prove to be extremely significant in regards to the foreign policy of the United States.
+The historical significance of the Monroe Doctrine lies in regards to its impact on foreign policy of the United States.
+The doctrine warned European powers that colonialism in the Americas would no longer be tolerated.
 Some Presidents utilized the doctrine more often than others, leading to an inconsistent approach in the decades after implementation.

 Despite popular belief, the Monroe Doctrine was not the first time the United States had discussed preventing colonialism in the Americas.
 Alexander Hamilton in the Federalist Papers discussed at length finding an American balance of power opposing that of Europe, with the United States’ strength leading the western hemisphere.4

-In general, the Monroe Doctrine was rarely enforced throughout the nineteenth century.
+In general, the United States rarely enforced the Monroe Doctrine throughout the nineteenth century.
 The United States was too preoccupied with its own expansionist ambitions and the Civil War as well as too weak militarily to properly enforce the policy.

 While the US enacted the doctrine following the French invasion of Mexico in the 1860s, it was powerless to then force the French out of Mexico.
 But in other instances the US ignored European intervention, such as when the British reasserted their possession of the Falkland Islands.

-The real significance of the Monroe Doctrine came in the years before and after the Spanish-American war.
-It was around this period that the United States emerged on the world stage and exhibited imperialistic tendencies of its own.
+The real significance of the Monroe Doctrine came in the years before and after the Spanish-American war and coincided with the rise of yellow journalism in the 1890s.
+Around this period the United States also emerged on the world stage and exhibited imperialistic tendencies of its own.